-7.7 Quality control measures by parties - non-daily
+7.7 Quality control measures by parties -non-daily

 As all the energy within the consumption profile needs to be apportioned across the final allocation figures for each month, the outcome should be quality assured by the grid owner before it is reported to the parties concerned.
-The total allocated energy in $kWh_h$ for the grid settlement area for a month must be the same as the energy in the consumption profile for the same month.
+The total allocated energy in kWh_h for the grid settlement area for a month must be the same as the energy in the consumption profile for the same month.
 Below is a description of the control measures the parties ought to carry out to quality assure the settlement of non-daily customers.

-7.7.1 Grid owner's control measures
+7.7.1 Gidover's control necesures